 9:30-10:00am: Video Call with a Synthetic Biology Client in the UK

 Our customer’s IT team has been building integrations into Benchling, and they’d like to discuss some new features for improving barcode printer integration and microscopy data capture.
-Before this call, I sync quickly with Benchling’s technical lead to understand the technical details this project, because we don’t plan to develop these features until next quarter.
+Before this call, I sync quickly with Benchling’s technical lead to understand the technical details of this project, because we don’t plan to develop these features until next quarter.
 Clearly this is a sensitive situation, so during the call, I have to be diplomatic in assuring the client that while we can’t focus on building out these features right know, they are indeed on our roadmap.
 Thankfully, our client is satisfied knowing that we have it all planned out.

 10:00-11:00am: Weekly Check-In Call with a Gene Therapy Client in Boston

 We had an onsite training session with a client last week in Boston, so during this call, we review the onsite and address any remaining issues/questions.
 I give our client’s Head of Research an update on the imports we’re handling for them, from their previous Electronic Lab Notebooks into Benchling.

 Previously, this client expressed interest in Benchling’s Data Warehouse and Request Management tools, so I’m having this call along with one of our Account Executives and one of our Product Managers.
 Our Product Manager asks the client’s Project Manager to walk through their potential use cases for the Data Warehouse.
 The client’s desired queries are mostly around business intelligence: ex.
 “How much progress has been made on a project?
 Which users have open entires?
 Which projects are stalled?”
 It sounds like something Benchling can definitely help with, so our Product Manager and I agree to circle up later to decide next steps.